Badgerati/Pode/docs/Tutorials/Middleware/Types/CSRF.md

 To use CSRF in Pode, you can use the CSRF functions.
 These functions allow you to generate CSRF tokens, as well as two methods of returning valid middleware.

-The `-IgnoreMethods` array can either be empty, to run validation on every route, or can be formed of the following HTTP methods: DELETE, GET, HEAD, MERGE, OPTIONS, PATCH, POST, PUT, TRACE, STATIC.
+The `-IgnoreMethods` array can either be empty, to run validation on every route, or can be formed of the following HTTP methods: DELETE, GET, HEAD, MERGE, OPTIONS, PATCH, POST, PUT, TRACE.

 The `-Secret` is used for signing the cookie that might be used, and is only required when `-Cookie` is also supplied.